 - 1 egg

 - 1 tablespoon onion powder

 - 1/2 teaspoon dried oregano

-- 1 tablespoon olive oil (if not using a cast iron skillet)
+- 1 tablespoon olive oil (affiliate link)

 - Burger things – buns, lettuce, tomato, ketchup, mayo, cheese